Offline Repository Mirrors¶

 actually remove any contents from the underlying hard link pool that are no longer needed.

-When set, the client uses the specified HTTP proxy for all connections to the backup server.
+When set, proxmox-offline-mirror uses the specified HTTP proxy for all HTTP(s) connections.
 Currently only HTTP proxies are supported.
 Valid proxy configurations have the following format: [http://][user:password@]<host>[:port].
 Default port is 1080, if not otherwise specified.

 The proxy server must allow